A turning point: Forster’s Education Act 1870

 The parents of several other local young miscreants found themselves contributing to the funds of the National Schools, even after they were built.
 For example, in 1879, at the kind intervention of Samuel Streets Potter of the Park, three lads, found damaging shrubs near his home, were not summoned but had to make a donation of 2s each to the Managers of the Schools.

-A beautifully fine day in August 1874 and parts of the town were lined with evergreens, its streets crossed by evergreen arches, flags flying from windows and a new one from St. Mary’s Church tower.
+A beautifully fine day of August 19th 1874 and parts of the town were lined with evergreens, its streets crossed by evergreen arches, flags flying from windows and a new one from St. Mary’s Church tower.
 School children lined the streets as gentlemen on horses, a procession of carriages and two brass bands — the South Notts.
 Yeomanry and the Ilkeston band — accompanied the Duke of Rutland from Trowell into the town.

 After a short church service the party of dignitaries made its way to the back of the Cricket Ground where His Grace laid the foundation stone of the new St. Mary’s National Schools.
 For the occasion the silver trowel, bearing his Grace’s crest, was supplied by Joseph Haynes, silversmith of New Street.